Dark Mode Light Mode

 Follow Us

-SoundCloud Addresses Controversy Over AI Usage
+SoundCloud CEO Addresses Controversy Over AI Usage, clarifies Terms of Use

 Photo by Viralyft on Unsplash

-Amid growing scrutiny over how tech platforms engage with artificial intelligence, SoundCloud has responded to public concern following the discovery of a controversial clause in its terms of use.
+Amid growing scrutiny over how tech platforms engage with artificial intelligence, SoundCloud has responded to public concern following the discovery of a controversial clause in its Terms of Use.
 The clause, reportedly added in February 2024, suggested that user-uploaded content could be used to “inform, train, develop or serve as input to artificial intelligence or machine intelligence technologies” unless a separate agreement states otherwise — effectively raising alarm among artists and rights advocates.

 The backlash gained momentum after Futurism reported on the clause, prompting widespread discussion about AI ethics in creative spaces.
 In a statement shared with Pitchfork and The Verge, SoundCloud sought to clarify the intent behind the clause, insisting that the platform has never used artist content to train AI models and does not allow scraping or third-party access for that purpose.